1. Confirming enrolment

 All students must apply to enrol with the VSV each year, even if they have previously been enrolled.
 In order to enrol directly with us, students must meet our enrolment eligibility criteria.
 Click here to learn about VSV’s eligibility criteria.

 Click here to find out more information about enrolment and to download the enrolment application forms.

 Please note: All students require an email address prior to enrolment.
 There are a variety of free email services available.
 Please click here to learn how to set up a Gmail account.

-Once your enrolment is confirmed, you will receive a confirmation email which includes the contact details for your DECV Learning Advisor.
-It will also include your five-digit student ID number and a once-off password for you to access the secure DECV online learning environment.
+Once your enrolment is confirmed, you will receive a confirmation email which includes the contact details for your VSV Learning Advisor.
+It will also include your five-digit student ID number and a once-off password for you to access the secure VSV online learning environment.

 2. Purchasing required textbooks and learning materials

 Alongside the materials developed by the teachers at VSV, certain subjects require textbooks and additional resources.
 These can be purchased from our recommended resource supplier, Campion Education.
 To view our book/resource lists and for instructions regarding how to place an order, please click here.

 If your textbook or resource does not arrive in sufficient time, contact Campion Education to see how long the order will take.
 Then contact your subject teacher to inform them of the delay.
 Your teacher will be able to help you get started in the meantime.